EstimatedEst. Read Time: 13 minutes

 Are there different types of Lat Pulldown that you can throw into your upper body workouts?

-I’ve got two types of Lat Pulldown that I’d recommend incorporating into your workouts once you master the traditional Lat Pulldown.
+I’ve got two types of Lat Pulldown alternative exercise options that I’d recommend incorporating into your workout routine once you master the traditional Lat Pulldown.

 ROCKING LAT PULLDOWN